abhishekpg111/Malaria_Detection/README.md

 ## 1. Development Environment
 -Python 3.8

-## 2. Steps for running on local server using FLASK
+## 2. Steps for deploying to local server using FLASK

 __Step 1: Install the dependencies__